MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 For more information, see the following articles:
 - [Permissions and groups reference](permissions.md)
 - [Manage teams and configure team tools](../../organizations/settings/manage-teams.md)

 ## Rules applied to a work item type that restrict permissions

-See the following information for WIT rules that apply toward restricting permissions:
+See the following information for work item type rules that apply toward restricting permissions:

 - [Restrict modification of select fields based on a user group](../settings/work/custom-rules.md#restrict-modification-of-select-fields-based-on-a-user-or-group)
 - [Restrict modification of closed work items](../settings/work/custom-rules.md#restrict-modification-of-closed-work-items)

 ## Other areas where permissions might be applied

 [Custom rules](../settings/work/custom-rules.md#add-a-custom-rule)